By: Marilyn L. Davis

 - Alternative behaviors, thoughts, and feelings

 - Renewed interest in living

-I knew that no seeker was going to come in exactly the way I wanted, but that each person trying to help me was a seeker.
+I knew that no seeker would come in precisely the way I wanted but that each person trying to help me was a seeker.
 Staying in that walled-off, armored place, I felt lonely, frightened, and prone to relapse.

 The armor felt like protection yet could potentially become yet another prison and keep me from healing.
 Recovery allows us to be the seeker, to dispose of the armor, and remove the masks.

 In our vulnerability, we prove our courage to heal; by asking for and receiving guidance from others who have healed.

 It feels vulnerable, but when you remove the armor, tear down your walls, and drop the masks, it gives others a chance to help you heal.